When low testosterone is actually a simple vitamin problem

 What are normal levels of vitamin D?

 Before I talk about normal vitamin D levels and how much vitamin D you need to maintain a healthy amount, you should have a handle on how much vitamin D you already have.
 Some symptoms of vitamin D deficiency can include aches and pain and general tiredness, but some people don’t experience any symptoms at all.
-People with a severe deficiency of vitamin D may experience bone pain and weakness, but again, not everyone has these symptoms.
+People with a severe vitamin D deficiency may experience bone pain and weakness, but again, not everyone has these symptoms.

 If you think you may have a vitamin D deficiency, ask your doctor to check your vitamin D levels.
-This involves a simple blood test, which also can be ordered online through reputable laboratories.
+This involves a simple blood test, which can also be ordered online through reputable laboratories.
 An optimum blood level of vitamin D, which will be displayed as 25(OH)D on your test results, is 50 ng/mL to 80 ng/mL, according to the Vitamin D Council and some other experts.

 According to the Mayo Clinic, you’d have to take 60,000 IU daily for several months to get anywhere near vitamin D toxicity.